-There has perhaps been no other war in the recent United States history that has left scars on the lives of many people on both sides of the war as what the Americans call the Vietnam War and the Vietnamese rightfully call the American War. it is a war that tore apart both nations.
+There has perhaps been no other war in the recent United States history that has left scars on the lives of many people on both sides of the war, as what the Americans call the Vietnam War and the Vietnamese rightfully call the American War.
+It is a war that tore apart both nations.

 War is never an easy thing for any side.
 When Vietnam unified the country in 1975, it also closed itself off from the rest of the world for many years.
 Perhaps they just needed time to help the country become completely unified.

 To read more about Vietnam’s history before 1975, you can read our blog, A Brief History of Vietnam, What You Need to Know.

 In 1976, after North Vietnam captured control of South Vietnam, Vietnam was unified into one country.
 It was officially renamed, The Socialist Republic of Vietnam, and its capital was renamed Hanoi, Vietnam.
 The Viet Cong was dissolved.

 Vietnam did not appoint or vote on a President; instead, the Communist Party of Vietnam appointed its first leader as a General Secretary, Le Duan.
 Le Duan was a Communist politician that worked very closely with Ho Chi Minh during the Vietnamese- American war.
 He believed that the north and south of Vietnam needed to be unified at all costs.
 He rose very quickly in the ranks of the Communist Party.

 Ho Chi Minh’s health started to decline in the 1960s, and he later died in 1969.
 Le Duan rose to become the leader during this period and was one of the main personalities in the Vietnamese Communist Party.
 So there is no surprise that he was also seen as the leader of the new Vietnam after the death of Ho Chi Minh.